 Here’s what went into our DIY Zero Waste Gift Basket – and how to use them:

 I love these things.
 Soap nuts (also called soap berries) contain saponins, which are a natural soap-like substance that produce a lather when mixed with water.
 Not only do they clean clothes as well as store-bought laundry detergent, but they’re also chemical-free, super cheap and they last forever.
+Here is how to use them.

 Cotton dish towels